-Get online support: There are special websites called online communities where people with cancer can write questions, share stories, and give and receive advice and support.
+Get online support: Special websites called online communities let you write questions, share stories, and give and receive advice and support.
 Visit www.cancer.ie/community to join the Irish Cancer Society online community.

-Talk things through: It can be a great weight off your mind to share your feelings and concerns.
+Talk things through: It can be a great weight off your mind to share your feelings and worries.
 You could talk to a friend or family member if you feel comfortable doing so.
 You could also speak to the medical social worker at the hospital or to one of our cancer nurses.